 - 1. All inclusion and exclusion criteria will be checked. - 2.
-Patients' initials, sex, date of birth, race, relevant medical history, any concurrent illness and any current medication together with some general information to include how often they wash their hair and what type of shampoo they use, when they last had head lice and what treatment was used. - 3.
+Patients' initials, sex, date of birth, relevant medical history, any concurrent illness and any current medication together with some general information to include how often they wash their hair and what type of shampoo they use, when they last had head lice and what treatment was used. - 3.
 A detection combing will be carried out by the investigator, and those found to have live lice will be invited to join the trial.
 A record will be made of anyone found to have a heavy infection. - 4.
 Details will be taken of the type of hair: length, thickness, straight or curly etc. - 5.
-Consent will be obtained by signature on the consent form and the patient will then be entered in the trial. - 6.
 Other family members will be inspected for lice if consent is given.
-Those with lice may also be recruited to the study. - 7.
-The relevant treatment will be applied by the investigator according to the randomisation code and according to the instructions for that particular product.
-See section 2.3.1 for details of application of the product. - 7.
-The investigators and the volunteers will be asked their opinion of the products used. - 8.
+Those with lice may also be recruited to the study. - 6.
+The relevant treatment regime will be assigned and carried out by the investigator according to the randomisation code and according to the instructions for that particular method.
+(See section 2.3.1 for details of application of the product). - 7.
+The investigators and the volunteers will be asked their opinion of 10% Cocamide DEA. - 8.
 The patient's GP will be informed.
+(Appendix 4).